 First, I measured the depth of the shelf.
 My shelves were 9 inches deep.
-Since the shelves fit and the doors closed properly, this was a good measurement to use.
+Since the shelves fit and the doors closed properly, this was a good measurement.

-Then, I measured the width of the shelf to see how many bins I can use on the shelf.
-I took this number with me so if I found a bin that worked, I would be able to read the label at the store and find out how many I can fit on my shelf.
+Then, I measured the width of the shelf to see how many bins I could use on the shelf.
+I took this number with me so if I found a bin that worked, I could read the label at the store and find out how many I could fit on my shelf.

 Lastly, I measured the height of the opening.
-I did this just in case, I found a really deep bin that would restrict me from removing the content easily.
+I did this in case I found a deep bin that would restrict me from removing the content easily.
 I didn't want to take out the bin every time I needed to get an item.

-First, I found a Sterilite ClearView 3 Storage Drawer Organizer: This would hold my extra toothbrushes, toothbrush tips, toothpaste, Q-tips Cotton Swabs, 500 Count (1 Pack), and sunblock.
-This storage drawer organizer fit either way but I preferred that it was easier to use so I did it this way.
+First, I found a Sterilite ClearView 3 Storage Drawer Organizer (affiliate): This would hold my extra toothbrushes, toothbrush tips, toothpaste, Q-tips, Cotton Swabs, 500 Count (1 Pack) (affiliate), and sunblock.
+This storage drawer organizer fits either way, but I preferred that it was easier to use, so I did it this way.

-Secondly, there was the rectangle wicker bins.
-They look pretty and they fit the items better.
-I tend to buy supplies at a wholesale place so I have a lot of extra supplies that need to be stored.
-I picked a bin that was a rectangle with no rounded edges because it doesn't allow maximum storage of items.
+Secondly, there were rectangle wicker bins.
+They look pretty, and they fit the items better.
+I tend to buy supplies at a wholesale place, so I have a lot of extra supplies that need to be stored.
+I picked a rectangle bin with no rounded edges because it doesn't allow maximum storage of items.

-How to fold towels on a narrow shelf?
+How to fold towels for a narrow shelf?